Kano govt knocks police over ban on Sallah durbar, tackles Bayero

 Eid-el-Kabir: Deposed emir Bayero sends message to Tinubu

-Legit.ng earlier reported that the 15th Emir of Kano, Bayero, extended warm greetings to President Bola Tinubu and Kano state governor Yusuf on the occasion of Eid-el-Kabir.
+Legit.ng earlier reported that Bayero extended warm greetings to President Bola Tinubu and Kano state governor on the occasion of Eid-el-Kabir.

 The deposed emir sent his greetings via a broadcast delivered at the Nassarawa mini palace on Saturday, June 15.